DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_workflows.md

-# 07 Towards a Hybrid Workflow
+# 07 Towards a Hybrid Workflow Based on Markdown

 Creating a workflow that is both structured and flexible enough to cater for the different choices made is a key step towards an efficient electronic or hybrid publishing strategy.
 The hybrid workflow we propose here is based on the need for publishing across different mediums, while keeping the majority of the work process in-house instead of outsourcing.